adamrees89/HEICConverter/README.md

 ## Speed

-Currently the script can process approximately XX photos per second, depending on available cores as it uses the [concurrent.futures module.](https://docs.python.org/3.3/library/concurrent.futures.html).
+Currently the script can process approximately 6.5 photos per second, depending on available cores as it uses the [concurrent.futures module.](https://docs.python.org/3.3/library/concurrent.futures.html).
 See the table below for the speed comparison before and after adding multithreading.

 More information and quick tutorial on concurrent.futures:  https://gist.github.com/mangecoeur/9540178